Soumalya-Sau/Employee-Attrition-Analytics/README.md

-# 📊 Employee Attrition Analytics & Predictive Limitations Study
+# 📊 Employee Attrition Analytics

 This repository contains an end-to-end HR analytics project focused on understanding employee attrition patterns, extracting business insights, and evaluating the limitations of predictive machine learning models when key organizational drivers are missing.